-Advanced Licence
+Advanced

 Book your place and further information

-This licence is the top level which brings with it full operating privileges.
+This is the top level which brings with it full operating privileges.
 This includes higher transmit power and access to 25 frequency bands.
-With this licence also comes portability of qualifications enabling you to operate in many other countries which can be helpful on a holiday or business trip.
+With this also comes portability of qualifications enabling you to operate in many other countries which can be helpful on a holiday or business trip.

-The Advanced licence is formerly recognised as a partial exemption as prior learning and may exempt the holder from completing learning outcomes in some elements of training units in TAFE.
-Particularly for all this licence helps to expand an interest in communications, electronics or science.
+Advanced is formerly recognised as a partial exemption as prior learning and may exempt the holder from completing learning outcomes in some elements of training units in TAFE.
+Particularly for all this helps to expand an interest in communications, electronics or science.
 For young people considering a technical career, being a radio amateur can certainly be of benefit.

-Text References
+Text references

 The following texts are recommended.
 Radio Theory Handbook - Ronald Bertrand and Radio Theory Handbook for Amateurs - Fred Swainston, available from the Wireless Institute of Australia